jungsoft/crudry/README.md

 end
 ```

-`Cudry.Translator` is used by default to translate error messages to the default locale `en`.
+`Crudry.Translator` is used by default to translate error messages to the default locale `en`.
 You can also use your own Gettext module by adding it to your Absinthe's schema `context/1` function:

 ```elixir
 def context(context) do